Menu Close

 Contact us today to learn more about Buckner Villas

-At Buckner Villas, our mission is to provide all our residents with a meaningful life, regardless of cognitive ability.
-We understand that moving an elderly loved one into memory care is one of the most complex decisions a family will make.
+At Buckner Villas, we aim to provide all our residents with a meaningful life, regardless of cognitive ability.
 Our expert team of caring professionals is here to help every step of the way.
-Contact us at 844.960.5295 to learn more about The Harbor, our certified memory care program.
+Contact us at 512.580.9882 today to learn more about our certified memory care program.

 The Challenges of Caring for a Parent with Dementia

-Approximately 15 million unpaid family members care for a loved one with dementia, including Alzheimer’s.
+Millions of unpaid family members care for a loved one with dementia, including Alzheimer’s.
 Caring for a loved one with progressive memory loss significantly impacts everyday family life in many ways.
 Compared to non-caregivers, caregivers report higher rates of physical and mental health issues and worse overall well-being.
-Psychological distress is significantly higher in caregivers coping with dementia than in other illnesses.

 Among the most commonly reported challenges for dementia caregivers are the following: